-&lt;sup>17 Section 11 of the Children Act 2004 places duties on a range of organisations and individuals to ensure their functions, and any services that they contract out to others, are discharged having regard to the need to safeguard and promote the welfare of children

-- the 3 yearly training offered to all staff will also be made available to volunteers and governors who have direct contact with children/young people.
-Any supply staff and agency workers who are on placement with school at the point of time the training is delivered will also be included in the attendance - ALL will also receive regular safeguarding and child protection updates (regularly and at least annually) from the DSL and the DDSL's which is in line with advice and changing practice - both nationally and locally - the DSL and the DDSL's will attend North Tyneside Safeguarding Children Partnership (NTSCP) multi agency safeguarding training every two (2) years - the DSL/ DDSL are supported to update their knowledge and skills on a periodic basis.
-This will be achieved by them accessing e-bulletins, e-learning, briefings, network meetings, via their appraisal/mentor process and in taking time to read and digest safeguarding developments - opportunities are provided for staff to contribute to and shape safeguarding arrangements and child protection policy and protocols by regularly discussing and making recommendations at staff meetings and through regular safeguarding and pastoral updates. - ALL are provided with additional reference documents included within our policy to ensure that they understand: - o who to contact when they have a concern (attached as reference document A) - o how to raise a concern to the DSL by using a 'pink concern form' (attached as reference document B) - o how to raise a disclosure from a child to the DSL by using a 'white disclosure form' (attached as reference document B) - o information relation to the other policies that operate in school which support safeguarding and child protection (attached as reference document C) - o any amendments to practice where Covid-19 regulations require a change in staffing, contact with children, other arrangements etc. (attached as reference document D)
+&lt;sup>17 Section 11 of the Children Act 2004 places duties on a range of organisations and individuals to ensure their functions, and any services that they contract out to others, are discharged having regard to the need to safeguard and promote the welfare of children who have contact with children/young people all staff will receive locally endorsed child protection training for school based staff at least every three (3) years • the 3 yearly training offered to all staff will also be made available to volunteers and governors who have direct contact with children/young people.
+Any supply staff and agency workers who are on placement with school at the point of time the training is delivered will also be included in the attendance ALL will also receive regular safeguarding and child protection updates (regularly and at least annually) from the DSL and the DDSL's which is in line with advice and changing practice - both nationally and locally the DSL and the DDSL's will attend North Tyneside Safeguarding Children Partnership (NTSCP) multi agency safeguarding training every two (2) years the DSL/ DDSL are supported to update their knowledge and skills on a periodic basis.
+This will be achieved by them accessing e-bulletins, e-learning, briefings, network meetings, via their appraisal/mentor process and in taking time to read and digest safeguarding developments opportunities are provided for staff to contribute to and shape safeguarding arrangements and child protection policy and protocols by regularly discussing and making recommendations at staff meetings and through regular safeguarding and pastoral updates.
+ALL are provided with additional reference documents - included within our policy to ensure that they understand: information relation to the other policies that operate in school which support safeguarding and child protection (attached as reference document A) As the current KCSE includes research linked to Serious Case Reviews , we are aware of the dangers of failing to take appropriate action to safeguard children.
+Poor safeguarding practice includes failing to act on and refer the early signs of abuse and neglect, poor record keeping, failing to listen to the views of the child, failing to re-assess concerns when situations do not improve, not sharing information with the right people within and